-The Dutchman has scored a steady stream of goals for Schalke since joining in 2010, but struggled to make a positive impression during his six months in Spain.
+The Dutchman has scored a steady stream of goals for Schalke since joining in 2010, but struggled to make a positive impression during his six months in SpainANALYSIS

-Having scored the consolation in Schalke's 6-1 home thumping by Madrid three weeks ago, Tuesday's Champions League last 16 second leg will be another opportunity for the Dutch hitman to show his former employer exactly what it missed out on.
+Having scored the consolation in Schalke's 6-1 home thumping by Madrid three weeks ago, Tuesday's Champions League last 16 second leg will be another opportunity for the Dutch hitman to show his former employers exactly what they missed out on.

 It seemed perfect.
 He was in the Spanish capital to replace the injured Ruud van Nistelrooy, his compatriot, but he could only manage eight goals in the second half of the season and Manuel Pellegrini, who took over the club in the summer of 2009, was not interested in retaining him.

 |HUNTELAAR'S CAREER LEAGUE STATS